kkujala/distroless-from-scratch/README.md

 In the `Alpine 3` container images the root folder has `packages.txt` which lists the package info for the extracted `APK` packages.

-### CentOS 8
+### Rocky Linux 9

-In the `CentOS 8` container images the root folder has `packages.txt` which lists the extracted `RPM` packages.
+In the `Rocky Linux 9` container images the root folder has `packages.txt` which lists the extracted `RPM` packages.
 The exception is the `busybox` which is a downloaded binary.

 The /var/lib/rpm Berkeley DB contains all the installed OS packages except the `busybox`.
 The contents of the database can be listed on a system that has the